SoftUni-Internal/interactive-content/EN/07-Arrays/04-Reading-and-Printing-Array.md

 [slide]
 # Reading Arrays From the Console
-There is no direct way to take array input in Java using Scanner or any other utility, but it's pretty easy to achieve the same by using standard **Scanne)** methods and asking some questions to the user.
+There is no direct way to take array input in Java using Scanner or any other utility, but it's pretty easy to achieve the same by using standard **Scanne** methods and asking some questions to the user.

-For example, if you want to take an **array of String** as input then you can first you need the length of the array and then you can use a for loop to retrieve that many elements and store them in an array.
+For example, if you want to take an **array of string** as input then you can first you need the length of the array and then you can use a for loop to retrieve that many elements and store them in an array.

 ```Java
 int n = Integer.parseInt(sc.nextLine()); //Receive the array length